s60sc/EspCrashDecoder/README.md

 Copy the `EspCrashDecoder` folder to the Arduino sketch folder to be analysed.

 The **EspCrashDecoder** will work for ESP32, ESP32S2 and ESP32S3.
-If ESP32S2 or ESP32S3 is being used, change the `espTarget` variable in the `EspCrashDecoder.bat` file.
+If ESP32S2 or ESP32S3 is being used, change the `espTarget` and `elfTarget` variables in the `EspCrashDecoder.bat` file.
+Some boards may have a different `elfTarget` value, eg for ESP32 Pico D4 change `elfTarget` to `pico32` - check `build` folder in sketch.

 It is assumed that the `arduino-esp32` core containing `gdb` is installed in the current user profile.